operator-playground-io/kubewatch/cover.md

 - What is Kubewtach ?

-- how to use kubewatch and to integarte with Slack channel?
+- How to use kubewatch and to integarte with Slack channel?

 - How to Install Kubewatch Bitnami Helm Chart and verify its successful installation?